susy2015/SusyAnaTools/README.md

 Command using full path:
 ```
-$CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -t PostProcess_StopTuple_V1.2.1
+$CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -t PostProcessed_StopTuple_V2.9.0
 ```

 Command if `SusyAnaTools/Tools/scripts` is in your PATH:
 ```
-getStopCfg.sh -t PostProcess_StopTuple_V1.2.1
+getStopCfg.sh -t PostProcessed_StopTuple_V2.9.0
 ```

+Please note that this script will download the desired configuration information in a seperate folder and softlink the necessary files into your corrent directory.
+If you do not want this directory in your working directory you may add the "-d PATH_TO_DOWNLOAD_TO" option to specify where it should download these files.
+This is particularly useful if you have several working directories as the script will then only check out each working point once and place softlinks as needed.
+However, "-d" can be omitted and the files will be downloaded in your working directory.

 ## Setup Environment

 Go to your working area and then setup the TopTagger environment.
 This will need to be run after running `cmsenv` in every new terminal session.
 Use the command for your shell (bash or tcsh).
-Type "echo $SHELL" to check your shell if you don't know it.
+Use `echo $SHELL` to check your shell if you don't know it.

 Go to working area (replace myWorkingArea with your working area path):
 ```